The Lean Language Reference

 Nat.gcd (m n : Nat) : Nat

-This reference implementation via the Euclidean algorithm is overridden in both the kernel and the compiler to efficiently evaluate using the "bignum" representation (see Nat).
-The definition provided here is the logical model (and it is soundness-critical that they coincide).
+This reference implementation via the Euclidean algorithm is overridden in both the kernel and the compiler to efficiently evaluate using arbitrary-precision arithmetic.
+The definition provided here is the logical model.

 πŸ”—def